Chapter 6 : Three Conversations

 “I know, I know.
 Their story deeply shocked me too.
 It still does.
 But do you know the most important thing I will always remember about last night, Molly?”

-“No, no it’s not.
+“No, no we’re not.
 What Hermione went through at Malfoy manor is terrible, but Ron’s recounting of it tore my heart.
 He is still feeling the pain of it, still trying to protect her from it.
 Hermione is trying to take on Ron’s pain too and support him.
 The love is very deep.”

 “Are you sure?
 Merlin knows they’ve faced enough danger together over the years, but that young?
 That’s very, very rare.”

 “Pretty sure.
 It explains a lot.
 It’s why they kept on fighting each other, kept on hurting each other but always returned to each other, always dancing around each other, always focusing on each other.
 It was the only way they could handle something as powerful as a life-bond when they were so young, so immature.
 No matter how much they hurt each other though, they were always there for each other when it was important.
 You have to remember too that Hermione is muggle born.
 A life-bond isn’t that common among magical folk.
-It is very rare among muggles I understand.
+It is very rare among muggles, I understand.
 Even a smart girl like Hermione could not have understood what had hit her.”

 “They aren’t dancing around each other anymore,” Arthur observed.
 “The barriers they’ve erected between themselves have been blown away by this war.
 They won’t be holding back anymore, not for long anyway.
 We’re going to have to let them make their own decisions, Molly.”

-“What are you saying Arthur?”
+“What are you saying, Arthur?”